-Ken Thompson: It represents exponential growth that each one is a sigma better than the other.
+Ken Thompson: That's an exponential scale too.
+That's a logarithmic scale.
+It represents exponential growth, that each one is a sigma better than the other.
 And a sigma means that you're going to beat the other person 70% of the time.